Keyboard shortcuts

 subdirs

-subdirs contains a list of foldernames.
-Laze will parse <foldername>/laze.yml.
+subdirs contains a list of directory names.
+Laze will parse <directory name>/laze.yml.

 Example: